official-Ayush/official-Ayush/README.md

 - 👋 Hi, I’m Ayush Kumar
 - 👀 I’m interested in nothing
 - 🌱 I’m currently learning how to farm on cloud
-- 💞️ I’m looking to collaborate on does it matter
+- 💞️ I’m looking to collaborate
 - 📫 How to not reach me
 - Connect me to discord Ayushkumar2980#0785
 <!---